appvia/statuspage-cli/README.md

 # Statuspage CLI

-Statuspage CLI allows you to interact create, read, update and delete Statuspage resources.
+Statuspage CLI allows you to create, read, update and delete Statuspage resources.

 ## Prerequisite
 It is assumed that you have created an Atlassian Statuspage account, a page and an API key.